wayn111/crowd-admin/README.en.md

 - Encache Cache annotation
 - Druid dataSource and Monitor web page
 - Use H+ as a background management template, based on jsp template transformation
+- Integrated dictionary management and online users as well as logging

 #### Get Source code